This post may contain affiliate links. Please see our disclosure policy.

 Yield: 4 oz

-Calendula oil is one of the most popular and potent herbs in skincare.
-This gorgeous golden oil is fun to make, and youโ€™ll soon wonder how you ever lived without it.ย
+Calendula oil is easy to make and endlessly useful in skincare.
+This gorgeous golden oil is a fun DIY and youโ€™ll soon wonder how you ever lived without it.ย

 Equipment